 Scenic 3 info

-Scenic 3 will feature new maps and a better routing algorithm, a refreshed look and feel, improvements to organizing of routes, rides and locations, improvements to navigation and later on in the year new functionalities will be added, amongst others, CarPlay support.
-Here are some sneak peek screenshots
+Scenic 3 features new maps and a better routing algorithm, a refreshed look and feel, improvements to organizing of routes, rides and locations, improvements to navigation and later on in the year new functionalities will be added, amongst others, CarPlay support.
+Here are some screenshots

 Will my routes, rides, locations stay like they are?